mieweb/docs/content/features/document-management/printing-and-print-definitions/print-definitions.md

 **One Document per Page**: When checked, each document of the print definition will be printed/faxed as an individual page, or as its own page.
 For example, text entries (e.g., Nurse Notes, Tasks, etc.) are typically short, and when printed/faxed, they will be grouped together onto a page, according to what will fit on the page.
 Enabling this option would ensure each note, task, or overall content of the print definition be printed/faxed as individual pages.

 **Documents since last encounter**: This feature has been deprecated from the product.
-However, a conditional query may be configured to the Additional Expressions field that will print documents since the last encounter.
+However, a conditional query may be configured that will print documents since the last encounter.

 d.enter_date >= (SELECT serv_date FROM encounters WHERE pat_id = d.pat_id ORDER BY serv_date DESC LIMIT 1)